Lei-chan/Days-Counter-New/README.md

 • Users can modify/delete the goals and rooms information.

-•Users can modify/delete their account information.
+• Users can modify/delete their account information.

 <img src="./src/imgs/appExplanationImgs/appExplanationSettings.jpg" width="70%">